venxsa/vmConsole/README.md

 #### Do you plan publishing on F-Droid?

 Not for now.
-The main issues are build systems of Alpine Linux ISO and native libraries.
+The main issues are build systems of Debian ISO and native libraries.
 Both have heavy dependency on Docker with custom environment.

 It is planned to publish APK on GitHub, in addition to Play Store distribution.
+In the meantime, you can download CI-built debug APKs from the **Build APK** workflow artifacts on the repository's Actions page.

 #### Do you plan localization?